 Key Definition: Business Partner - A business partner is any individual or company whose actions may affect the chain of custody security of goods being imported to or exported from the United States via a CTPAT Member's supply chain.
-A business partner may be any party that provides a service to fulfil a need within a company's international supply chain.
+A business partner may be any party that provides a service to fulfill a need within a company's international supply chain.
 These roles include all parties (both directly and indirectly) involved in the purchase, document preparation, facilitation, handling, storage, and/or movement of cargo for, or on behalf, of a CTPAT Importer or Exporter Member.
 Two examples of indirect partners are subcontracted carriers and overseas consolidation warehouses - arranged for by an agent/logistics provider.

 ID Criteria Implementation Guidance Must / Should 3.1 CTPAT Members must have a written, risk based process for screening new business partners and for monitoring current partners.
 A factor that Members should include in this process is checks on activity related to money laundering and terrorist funding.
 To assist with this process, please consult CTPAT's Warning Indicators for Trade-Based Money Laundering and Terrorism Financing Activities.
 The following are examples of some of the vetting elements that can help determine if a company is legitimate: • Verifying the company's business address and how long they have been at that address; • Conducting research on the internet on both the company and its principals; • Checking business references; and • Requesting a credit report.
 Examples of business partners that need to be screened are direct business partners such as manufacturers, product suppliers, pertinent vendors/service providers, and transportation/logistics providers.
 Any vendors/service providers that are directly related to the company's supply chain and/or handle sensitive information/equipment are also included on the list to be screened; this includes brokers or contracted IT providers.
 How in-depth to make the screening depends on the level of risk in the supply chain.
-Must
+Must 3.3 Written screening processes must include indicators to identify shipments or customers that might not be legitimate.
+If a higher risk factor is flagged when screening a shipment/customer, the carrier must complete a more in depth review.
+If the vetting leads to substantial doubt to the veracity of the shipment/customer, the carrier must notify U.S. Customs and Border Protection of its suspicions.
+Some of the warning signs could be willing to pay above the standard rate, in cash; having little knowledge of the commodity to be shipped; being evasive; minimal contact information (cell phone, P.O. box); new business/no business history, etc. Must